Acidburn0zzz/first-interaction/README.md

-# First Interaction
+# Pour commencer

-An action for filtering pull requests and issues from first-time contributors.
+An action for filtering pull requests and issues from the initial begining point an user evolve under a contributors.

 # Usage